zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

         (Number of partitions / Number of nodes)

    But in real life, a node may fail.
 What happens to this cluster when a physical node fails?
-Those 16 vnodes that were managed by that node, are now handled by the 3 nodes still online.
-That means each node is now handling about 22 vnodes each.
+The 16 vnodes that were managed by that node, are now handled by the remaining active nodes in the cluster (3 in this case)  That means that rather than 16 vnodes, each node will be handling about 22 vnodes (16 + some number of fallback vnodes they are managing on behalf of the failed node).
    With the cache size set for the optimal case, the total cache is now eating 22 * 512MB = 11GB instead of the expected 16 * 512MB = 8GB.
 The total available
    memory is now too heavily weighted towards cache.
 You'll want to add in some wiggle